 Before you assume that it's a hair-trigger faucet, however, you should know that the Sensate also comes with a finely-tuned "activation window" that will prevent false starts.
 It will only turn on when you require it.

 Another thing to love about the Sensate is that it's AC-powered.
-You'll never have to worry about replacing or recharging batteries!
+This takes your worry about replacing or recharging batteries!
 It will keep working indefinitely.

 The Sensate has a flow rate of 1.8 GPM, so you won't hurt for water pressure, either.
 Its spout height is 9.6 inches, and its spout reach is 8.4 inches.
 The hose can be extended 26 inches.